wanghaisheng/responsive-landing-page-starter/content/blog/en/phone-call-web-browser-nexmo-in-app-voice-vue-js-dr.md

 Participant Phone as P

 V->A: Get User JWT
-Note right of V: In a production app\n this request should\n be authenticaterd A-->V: User JWT
+Note right of V: In a production app\n this request should\n be authenticated A-->V: User JWT
 V -> V: Create Nexmo\nConversation Client
 V -> N: Login